Certifying the Nonexistence of Feasible Path Between Power System Operating Points: Introduction

 In this context, we propose an algorithm which certifies that the feasible space of an OPF problem is disconnected.
-This algorithm and associated analysis contributes to the large literature on the characteristics of OPF feasible spaces (e.g.,~\cite{bernie_opfconvexity,hill2008,zhang2011,Bukhsh_FS,Narimani_ACC,molzahn_opf_spaces,molzahn2017survey,molzahn-nonconvexity_search,chiang2018}) and identifies when feasible path algorithms such as~\cite{lee2020,barros2022,turizo2025} will necessarily fail.
-Moreover, certifying the disconnectedness of an OPF feasible space helps system operators determine when constraint violations will be encountered during an operating point transition, enabling the selection of a different target operating point.
+This algorithm contributes to the literature on the characteristics of OPF feasible spaces (e.g.,~\cite{bernie_opfconvexity,zhang2011,bukhsh_tps,Narimani_ACC,molzahn_opf_spaces,molzahn2017survey,molzahn-nonconvexity_search,chiang2018}) and identifies when feasible path algorithms such as~\cite{lee2020,barros2022,turizo2025} will necessarily fail. \dkm{This avoids the computational effort of running path finding algorithms in situations where no feasible path exists.
+Moreover, certifying the disconnectedness of an OPF feasible space can inform operators of situations where constraint violations are unavoidable during the transition to a target operating point.
+As large constraint violations can damage equipment or trigger protection systems, this would help operators know when to use, e.g., decomposition and convex restriction methods~\cite{D_Lee} to identify a target operating point that is within the same component of the feasible space as the initial point.}

 Our proposed algorithm leverages concepts from~\cite{molzahn-nonconvexity_search} which identifies and characterizes non-convexities within OPF feasible spaces.
 The algorithm in~\cite{molzahn-nonconvexity_search} searches for a pair of feasible points connected by a line segment containing an infeasible point.
 The existence of such points certifies the presence of a non-convex region within an OPF problem's feasible space, but does not necessarily indicate that the feasible space is disconnected.
 Note that the causes of non-convexities in OPF feasible spaces are empirically investigated in~\cite{Narimani_ACC}, with results showing that non-convexities are often associated with binding lower bounds on voltage magnitudes and reactive generation.